At King, we strive to ensure your education is affordable. Learn about your financial aid options and how to best finance your degree.

 There are a number of additional ways to finance your education:

-• Help from your employer: Many employers in Tennessee offer tuition and education benefits for their employees.
+- Help from your employer: Many employers offer tuition and education benefits for their employees.
 Check with your employer’s HR office to determine if your company offers tuition benefits or flexible options for adults looking to return to college.

-• From lenders: Direct Loans are low-interest loans to help pay for the cost of your education after high school.
-The lender is the U.S. Department of Education.
-However, most of the contact will be with your loan servicer.
+- From the federal government: The Federal Pell Grant is a need-based grant, and eligibility is determined by the FAFSA.
+Students may also qualify for federal Direct Loans from the U.S. Department of Education.
 Subsidized loans have no interest charged while you are in school at least half-time, during the grace period, and during deferment periods.
-Unsubsidized loans are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
+Unsubsidized loans are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods..
+Learn more about federal Pell Grant and Direct Loans for students/parents at StudentAid.gov.